pinterb/chatops/README.md

 chatops
 =======

-A collection of ChatOps goodness
+A collection of chatops goodness